BladeReaver/BladeReaver/README.md

 👋  Hi, my name is Chris Romkema, I am a senior software engineer and I work contract based for many companies in the Netherlands.
 My primairy focus on Java work/assignments.

 I have attended a HBO (College or bachelor at a 'university of applied sciences') related to IT.
 I started working for Sogeti Nederland B.V. in 2006 and while working for them I have worked for many companies via contract based assignements.
+As of 2023 I started working for OpenValue.

 My nickname is Blade_Reaver or in cases that the underscore is not allowed (like GitHub): BladeReaver